mjordan/pkppln_vagrant/README.md

 ## Introduction

-A virtual machine for testing the [Open Journal Systems](http://pkp.sfu.ca/ojs/) 3.x PKP PLN plugin.
-It should work on any operating system that supports VirtualBox and Vagrant.
+A virtual machine for converting OJS 2.x native XML to OJS 3.x XML.

 This virtual machine **should not** be used in production.